Leon Hendrix: Estate dispute

 When Leon's father, Al, died in 2002, his will left control of the company Experience Hendrix, which controls the rights to Jimi Hendrix's estate, to Al's adopted daughter, Janie Hendrix, and his nephew, Robert Hendrix.
 Leon sued to have his father's will overturned but in 2004 the court ruled that Leon "was not entitled to anything from his father's will, other than a single gold record left to him when his father died in 2002."

 Documentary

 Leon appeared in the 2004 documentary about his brother, Jimi Hendrix: By Those Who Knew Him Best, that also featured musician Sammy Drain and Octavia inventor Roger Mayer.

 Later years

+In 2019, Leon and cousin Riki Hendrix, with members of the Steve Miller Band (Greg Douglass) were booked to play at the Full Circle Saloon on 8528 Magnolia Avenue in Santee.

 In 2021, Hendrix released his album If You Need a Friend.
 The title song was co-written by Brin Addison.
 The album is a mixture of genres from psychedelic rock to funk and blues.
 Seattle artist Annie O’Neill also sings on the album.
 It also features the song, "Crying from them Blues.